Octopuses move with a simple elegance, but they have no rhythm, according to new research.

 The scientists also found that the octopus moves by shortening and elongating its arms, which creates a pushing thrust.
 The animal does not move by bending or pulling its arms, which simplifies matters for the creature, Levy said.

-However, after watching hours of octopus videos, the researchers determined that the octopus has no detectable rhythm.
+After watching hours of octopus videos, the researchers determined that the octopus has no detectable rhythm.
 Most animals have a rhythm when they move, such as people who move their legs in a left-right-left pattern.
 But an octopus has no such rhythm in its coordination, the researchers said.

-"So, either there is no pattern, or it's too complicated to identify with the techniques that we used," Levy said.
+"Either there is no pattern, or it's too complicated to identify with the techniques that we used," Levy said.